-The largest single purpose of disbursements for the ESUCC was for ESU Professional Development Organization (ESUPDO), which provides training for ESU employees statewide.
-Disbursements for these services for the fiscal year ended August 31, 2016, were \$1,127,064 and for the fiscal year ended August 31, 2015, were \$1,088,116.
+The second largest purpose of disbursements for the ESUCC was for ESU Professional Development Organization (ESUPDO), which provides training for ESU employees statewide.
+Disbursements for these services for the fiscal year ended August 31, 2017, were \$798,063 and for the fiscal year ended August 31, 2016, were \$1,127,064.
+This decrease was caused by a reduction in Federal funds available to be used on the Nebraska Mathematics Professional Development Series.